 I love smoothies, pizza, and poi (not all at once but you know what I mean).

 My favorite color?
-Blue all the way (but not because of BYU, just saying).
+Blue all the way

 I lived in three countries (America, Japan, and the Philippines) and in various places across Hawaii (I’ll list them just cause I know how important that is to locals): Laie, Wahiawa, Waipio Gentry, Hilo, Keaau, Hawaiian Acres, and Mountain View.